 I got to say goodbye

-to my friends who are packed up and ready to leave Alaska.
+to my friends, who are packed up and ready to leave Alaska.
 I am thankful for cell phones and social media so we can stay in touch.

 The other day I spoke with a lady from Wasilla who was told they think her 3-year-old has leukemia.
 That

-was a hard conversation to have

-and I worry about their family.
+was a hard conversation to have, and I worry about their family.
 Please pray for this little boy as they run all the tests to figure out for sure and then to arrange for treatment.

 Recently I had read an article about the decreased

 interest in helping those who have problems that might be perceived as "self-induced."
-The author gave the example of how when she got divorced, the members of the church failed to support her emotionally or even by simply delivering a meal.
+The author gave the example of how, when she got divorced, the members of the church failed to support her emotionally or even by merely delivering a meal.
 When

 a friend lost her husband to death, the author watched the same church members bring her casseroles for months.
 While she was happy her friend was eating meals, having people help her around the house and repairing her car, she wondered where the church

-members were when she was going through her own grief over losing her husband through a divorce.
+members were when she was going through her grief over losing her husband through a divorce.

 The article got me thinking about how we ignore families who have a family member with a substance use disorder (SUD).
 We often don't ask about

-them, we don't visit the addicted one in jail (as Jesus commanded us to do), we don't reach out to them or their family to see if there's anything they need, and we often just forget about them.
+them, we don't visit the addicted one in jail (as Jesus commanded us to do), we don't reach out to them or their family to see if there's anything they need, and we often forget about them.
 How is it that our churches focus so much on mission work in

-other countries, but fail to provide basic support to someone with a SUD?
+other countries, but fail to provide fundamental support to someone with a SUD?
 Where are the prison ministry teams?
 Why do we not care about our addicted members in America as much as we do for the sick in Africa?
 Don't get me wrong- I believe

 in mission work.
-But

-I also believe the mission should start right here at home.
+But also i think the mission should start right here at home.
 We have a societal (and religious) obligation to take care of our community members who are suffering.
-We have an obligation to bring them the Word of God in prisons.
-We have an
+We must bring them the Word of God in prisons.
+We have a

-obligation to reach out to suffering families.
+responsibility to reach out to hurting families.

 It's something to think about.
 How are you doing your part?
 How am I doing my part?
 Are we showing the love of Jesus to all who hurt?
 Or are we choosing who we feel deserves our